 In September 2018 a group of curators from the Netherlands, Belgium, Denmark and Switzerland visited South-Africa (Cape Town and Johannesburg) and Zimbabwe (Harare and Bulawayo) during the Orientation trip organized by the Mondriaan Fund.

 As follow-up of the trip a group of curators from both countries will visit the Netherlands and Belgium.
-The group will visit institutions and meet art professionals and give a public talk on their practise.
+The group will visit institutions and meet art professionals and give a public talk on their practice.

 The visit is organized in collaboration with the Netherlands embassy in Johannesburg and the Netherlands embassy in Zimbabwe.

 The visit is planned in collaboration with embassy of the Netherlands in Zimbabwe and South-Africa and the Flanders Arts Institute.
 On Friday 22 March the group will give a talk in Brussels at Beursschouwburg.
-Information will follow soon.

 Social media and press liaison at Stevenson Gallery, South-Africa